hygieia/hygieia/api/README.md

 corsEnabled=false
 corsWhitelist=http://domain1.com:port,http://domain2.com:port
 version.number=@application.version.number@
+monitor.proxy.host=[hostname of proxy server] monitor.proxy.type=[http|socks|direct]
+monitor.proxy.port=[port enabled on proxy server] monitor.proxy.username=[proxy username] monitor.proxy.password=[proxy password]
 ```

 All the above values are optional.
 Even without the property file you must be able to run the api (assuming you have mongodb installed with no authorization).
 **Note:** When `dbusername` is not present or the value is empty then it skips the mongodb authorization part.
+**Note:** When enabling proxy support for the monitor widget, if the host is not supplied the rest of the monitor.proxy args are ignored.
+If running with Docker, the port and type will be defaulted to 80 and HTTP.
+When running locally, these must be supplied.

 ## Run the API